Glavo/module-info-compiler/README.md

 ### Added as a Maven dependency

-(Maven Central takes a while to synchronize dependencies, if you can't get them, please wait)

 This tool has been published on Maven Central, you can add dependencies to it like this:

 Maven: